rotki/rotki/docs/api.rst

           "message": "",
       }

-   :resjson bool result: A dictionary of ethereum address to ENS name.
+   :resjson object result: A dictionary of ethereum address to ENS name.
    :resjson str message: Error message if any errors occurred.
    :statuscode 200: Names were returned successfully.
    :statuscode 400: Provided JSON is in some way malformed.